akshay-sr/CarND-Behavioral-Cloning/README.md

 ## Optimizer and loss metric

 * I used `Mean Squared Error` as a loss metric.
-It seemed like the right choice as the goal is to minimize the steering angle predictions.
+It seemed like the right choice as the goal is to minimize the error in steering angle predictions.
 * The training and validation loss seemed to reduce rapidly in the initial 2 epochs of batch size 64 over the entire sample set, to about 0.0443 training and about 0.0202 validation.
     However, the weights on the model wouldn't be able to predict angles for all the scenarios of driving, very well.
-I ended up using 256 samples over 7 epochs and ended up with 0.0413 training loss and 0.0178 validation loss.
+I ended up using a batch size of 256 samples over 7 epochs over the entire training set, and ended up with 0.0413 training loss and 0.0178 validation loss.

 ![network_training_summary](https://cloud.githubusercontent.com/assets/16203244/23098491/1bff0d14-f603-11e6-8149-7351531a838c.png)

-* Anymore and the loss wouldn't be lowered very much.
+* Anymore number of epochs, and the lowering of loss would hardly be noticeable.
 It is also important to ensure the training loss doesn't go very close to 0 as it could signify overfitting.
 * `Adam` optimizer was used and thus a learning rate wasn't tuned manually.
 The learning rate is modified inversely proportional to the square of the gradients accumulated via an exponentially weighted moving average.
 * It is seen as a variant on the combination of RMSProp and momentum.
 * Since it includes bias corrections for the first and second order moments to account for their initializations at the origin, it is a popular choice.
-* Although RMSProp incorporates the second-order momemtn estimate, it lacks the correction factor.
+* Although RMSProp incorporates the second-order momemt estimate, it lacks the correction factor.
-  This causes it to have high bias early in training.
+  This causes it to have high bias early on in the training.

 ## Regularization